valentyn-l/GTAIV.EFLC.Various.Fixes/README.md

 ### Console content by [Parallellines](https://gtaforums.com/profile/1317965-parallellines/)
 - Restored console lights (lamppost coronas; more intense kitchen light in Roman's apartment).
+- Extracted building textures in Firefly Projects from PS3, since they turned out to be better there (and on XBOX too) than on PC.
+Also, compressions of these textures have been cleaned up by [Ash_735](https://gtaforums.com/profile/129346-ash_735/).

 ### Fixes and improvements [Valentyn_L](https://gtaforums.com/profile/1324680-valentyn_l/)
-- Firefly Island and boardwalk:
+Firefly Island and boardwalk:
   - Fixed dark AO on Hove Beach pier LOD.
   - Fixed boardwalk railing meshes, stair and railing UV tiling, railing placement and collisions, and covered-up seams on curved paths.
   - Fixed overly reflective building rooves.
-  - Fixed Firefly Island Amphitheater broken normals, pillar on face of building, and broken geometry on brick arches.
+  - Fixed, reworked, and polished Firefly Island Amphitheater broken normals, UV mapping, pillar on face of building, and broken geometry on brick arches.
   - Fixed broken normals and smoothing groups.
   - Fixed buntings, wires, and fences not casting shadows due to wrong material being assigned.
   - Replaced boardwalk stall ground texture for consistency.